joseph-yang-dev/ontario-covid-vaccine-reservation-bot/README.md

 You can open a new browser follow the offical reservation procedure locate the selected.

 # Disclaimer
-This program is inspired by the needs of the vaccination to fight with COVID-19 Omicorn variant.
-Heard enough people suffering and pulling hair to find the vaccination opportunity to void from the fear of the virus.
-If this program is offencing or voilating any regulation, please open a ticket.
+This program was created for the need to fight the COVID-19 Omicorn variant.
+Heard too much news of people suffering when looking for a vaccination opportunity.
+If this program offends any people or violates any regulation, please open a ticket.
 It will be taken down with no time.

-God bless everybody...
+God bless everybody and good luck!